 - Social media (Facebook, Instagram)

 Some of the most well-known PPC management platforms that work across these channels include:

 Types of PPC Ad Campaigns

-PPC channels provide their own varying types of campaigns and ad formats.
-PPC management software companies build their software around tracking and optimizing for these campaign types:
+Remember, every paid search channel offers its own types of campaigns and ad formats.
+Software companies build their tools around tracking and optimizing for these campaign types, which can include:

 - Search ads campaigns